2020 Influenza Immunisation Program

 - anyone who works in a nursing home or long term care facility

-- anyone over 5 years of age who wishes to reduce the likelihood of getting the flu
+- anyone 5 years of age and over who wishes to reduce the likelihood of getting the flu

 - staff working in early childhood education and care